Special Educational Needs & Disability (SEND) information report

 Littletown school is effective at leading on SEND.
 The Deputy Head teacher is a trained Special Needs Co-ordinator (SENCO) and works very closely alongside the other Deputy Head (also trained SENCO), Head Teacher, SEND Governor and class teachers in ensuring quality provision for the children at Littletown.
-We monitor, review and evaluate our SEN provision every half term through the analysis of assessment data and progress meetings with class teachers.
+We monitor, review and evaluate our SEND provision every half term through the analysis of assessment data and progress meetings with class teachers.
 Our SEND register is updated regularly and additional plans for individuals are updated and shared with parents termly.
 There is an open door policy at Littletown which welcomes parents in to school to discuss any concerns or worries with any appropriate member of staff.
-For children with an Education Health Care Plan (EHC), termly reviews and formal annual reviews are held in school in line with statutory guidance.
+For children with an Education Health Care Plan (EHCP), termly reviews and formal annual reviews are held in school in line with statutory guidance.
 Regular meetings with the SENCO and the SEND governor are held throughout the year and termly reports are shared with the Governing Body showing how children with SEND are performing in school.

 Within school, we receive funding for children with SEND.
 Some of this supports children with a 1:1 key worker.
 Other children might be supported in small groups within lessons at set times in the day.
 Also, additional resources may be purchased, eg, visual aids, as recommended by external agencies or as necessary.
 Interventions take place throughout the day and timetabled appropriately by the class teacher.
 We have a skilled team of teaching assistants within school, who support children in a wide variety of ways.
 Our inclusion worker and Phoenix Room nurture provision supports children in school with behavioural, social and emotional difficulties.